OCISRAEL/OCIFundamentals-lab01/Demo Lectures/VCN.md

     ![drawing](../SS/vcn/2.png)

-4. Fill the name of the VCN and leave everything else as default
+4. Fill the name of the VCN and leave everything else as **Default**

     ![drawing](../SS/vcn/3.png)